-Student credit cards work in the same way as other credit cards, but they are designed to be more likely to accept people studying full time.
+Student credit cards work in the same way as other credit cards, but are more likely to accept students studying full time.

-Every credit card comes with different rules on who it will lend to.
+Every credit card provider has different rules on whom they will lend to.
 Many will turn down your application if your income is not high enough or you have no credit history, but student credit cards are more lenient.